frainmaster/mathematics/prime factor/description.md

 > Prime factor of prime numbers is itself.

 > `e.g.` : `47` is a prime number, and it is made up of `1 * 47`, and there are no other numbers that can divide `47` and give 0 balance.

+What will happen if I input a negative number or decimal?

+> It will display error message `number is not a positive integer` and will continue asking the next number.